 3. When does the individual shared responsibility provision go into effect?

-4. What counts as minimum essential coverage?
+5. What counts as minimum essential coverage?

-Minimum essential coverage includes at a minimum all of the following:
+Minimum essential coverage includes the following:

-- Medicare coverage (including Medicare Advantage)
+- Medicare Part A coverage and Medicare Advantage plans

-- Medicaid coverage
+- Most Medicaid coverage

 - Children's Health Insurance Program (CHIP) coverage